Embracing new friendships

 Three Kettering University faculty members are currently engaged in research and development opportunities thanks to the Oswald International Faculty Fellowships.
 The Kettering Oswald Fellowship allows Kettering faculty to engage in research and teaching opportunities while developing new friendships with universities around the globe.

 Dr. Basem Alzahabi, professor of Mechanical Engineering, and Dr. David Strubler, associate professor of Business, who filed a joint application, are currently in the United Arab Emirates (UAE).
-Professor Alzahabi and Professor Strubler are spending their fellowship term at ALHOSN University and are drawing international headlines for their visit (See coverage at the ALHOSN University website and at the Emirates news agency WAM).
+Professor Alzahabi and Professor Strubler are spending their fellowship term at ALHOSN University and are drawing international headlines for their visit (See coverage at the ALHOSN University website.

 Professor Strubler will study the Arab and Islamic cultures, their business practices and interaction with Western business people.
 Professor Alzahabi will teach some undergraduate courses from an international perspective and participate in special seminars.